 \subsection{Detection Method}

-For each ground-truth privacy element, we first determine whether the model has successfully detected it.
+For each ground-truth privacy element, the original study determines whether the model has successfully detected it.
 Detection requires both text and location to match.

-\paragraph{Text matching.} Direct string equality is too brittle due to minor variations in length, punctuation, or character confusions (e.g., between ``I'', ``l'', and ``1'').
-We therefore adopt a relaxed matching rule: a predicted text field is considered a match if at least 90\% of the characters in the ground-truth text appear in the model output, or vice versa.
-Formally, let $t_{\mathrm{gt}}$ and $t_{\mathrm{pred}}$ denote the ground-truth and predicted texts, respectively.
-We compute the two coverage ratios:
+\paragraph{Text matching.} Direct string equality is too brittle due to minor variations in length, punctuation, or character confusions.
+The original study therefore adopts a relaxed matching rule.
+Let $t_{\mathrm{gt}}$ and $t_{\mathrm{pred}}$ denote the ground-truth and predicted texts, respectively.
+Two coverage ratios are computed: